 At closing, the day's cash doesn't go into a safe; it goes home with a man everyone calls Mama ji.
-Part of it comes back tomorrow, part of it a few days later.
+He brings part of it back tomorrow and the rest a few days later.
 He's been doing this for twenty years.

 Software has one word for this arrangement: discrepancy.

-Cue the eye-roll: bicycle era, allergic to software.
-Except the cash isn't going anywhere; currency in circulation grew 11.9% this year, the fastest in five years, in the middle of the UPI decade.
+It would be easy to call this the bicycle era, a business allergic to software.
+But the cash isn't going anywhere: currency in circulation grew 11.9% in FY26, the fastest in five years, and that is in the middle of the UPI decade.

-A ₹500-crore-plus auto dealership had asked me for “automation.”
-I pointed them at the usual ERPs.
-The owner's review was short: stupid.
-He invited me to sit with his team instead.
-So I ended up at cash counters across a string of small towns, including Jhumri Telaiya, a place I'd believed was a punchline from old radio shows.
+A ₹500-crore-plus auto dealership had asked me for “automation,” and when I pointed them at the usual ERPs the owner's review was one word: stupid.
+He invited me to sit with his team instead, so I ended up at cash counters across a string of small towns, including Jhumri Telaiya, a place I'd believed was a punchline from Hindi movies.

 Jhumri Telaiya